NREL/reView/USAGE.md

   --help         Show this message and exit.

 Commands:
-  make-maps                 Generates standardized, presentation-quality maps for the input supply curve, including maps for each of the following attributes: Capacity (capacity), All-in LCOE (total_lcoe), Project LCOE (mean_lcoe), LCOT (lcot), Capacity Density (derived column) [wind only]
+  histogram                 Plots a histogram in the terminal for the specified column(s) from the input SUPPLY_CURVE_CSV. make-maps                 Generates standardized, presentation-quality maps for the input supply curve, including maps for each of the following attributes: Capacity (capacity), All-in LCOE (total_lcoe), Project LCOE (mean_lcoe), LCOT (lcot), Capacity Density (derived column) [wind only]

   map-column                Generates a single map from an input supply curve for the specified column, with basic options for formatting.